sshyran/owntracks-gw/OTAP.md

 ```

 `otapURI` sets the base URI for the OTA upgrade.
 Any number of `@` characters
 will be replaced by the device's `clientID`.
+(If the clientID contains an `@` character,
+this conversion is not performed.)
 So, for a clientID of `dev1`, the
 URI above will be expanded to

 ```